AlexLavoie42/Industrial-Evolution/GDD_0.md

     - Each item can recieve upward & downward market force events
     - Each event will push the price by a random amount upward or downward respectively
     - Event are weighted based on the size of the market for each item, so events in smaller markets will have a larger impact.
+    - Larger price gaps (base price - current price) increase the amount of market events in a particular direction
 - External Market events will be random / scripted to start
 - Selling or Buying will create a market event for that item